COPT-Public/cuPDLP-C/README.md

 # cuPDLP-C

+> cuPDLP is now available in [COPT 7.1](https://shanshu.ai/copt)!

 Code for solving LP on GPU using the first-order algorithm -- PDLP.

 This is the C implementation of the Julia version [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl).